amercader/munibot/README.md

     munibot -c /path/to/munibot.ini

-If at least a profile is available and all the necessary authorization tokens are available in the ini file (see [Twitter authorization](#twitter-authorization)) just run the following to tweet a new image:
+If at least a profile is available and all the necessary authorization tokens are available in the ini file (see [Twitter authorization](#twitter-authorization)) just run the following to post a new image:

-    munibot tweet <profile-name>
+    munibot post <profile-name>

-If you only want to create the image without tweeting it use the `create` command:
+If you only want to create the image without posting it use the `create` command:

     munibot create <profile-name>

 ### Deploying it

 You don't need much to run munibot, just a system capable of running Python >= 3.6.
-Once installed, you probably want to schedule the sending of tweets at regular intervals.
+Once installed, you probably want to schedule the sending of posts at regular intervals.
 An easy way available on Linux and macOS is `cron`.
 Here's an example configuration that you can adapt to your preferred interval and local paths (it assumes munibot was installed in a virtualenv in `/home/user/munibot`):

-    # Tweet an image every 8 hours (~3 times a day)
+    # Post an image every 8 hours (~3 times a day)
-    0 */8 * * * /home/user/munibot/bin/munibot --c /home/user/munibot/munibot.ini tweet cat >> /home/user/out/cat/munibot_cat.log 2>&1
+    0 */8 * * * /home/user/munibot/bin/munibot --c /home/user/munibot/munibot.ini post cat >> /home/user/out/cat/munibot_cat.log 2>&1

 You can adjust the log level in the munibot ini configuration file.

 ## Writing your own profile

 Munibot is designed to be easy to customize to different data sources in order to power different bot accounts.
 This is done via *profile* classes.
-Profiles implement a few mandatory and optional properties and methods that provide the different inputs necessary to generate the tweets.
-Munibot takes care of the common functionality like generating the final image and sending the tweet.
+Profiles implement a few mandatory and optional properties and methods that provide the different inputs necessary to generate the posts.
+Munibot takes care of the common functionality like generating the final image and sending the post.

 To see the actual methods that your profile should implement check the `BaseProfile` class in [`munibot/profiles/base.py`](https://github.com/amercader/munibot/blob/main/munibot/profiles/base.py).
 Here's a quick overview of what you should provide:

 * The **geometry** of the boundary of a particular administrative unit (given an id).
 This can come from any place that can end up providing a GeoJSON-like Python dict: an actual GeoJSON file, PostGIS database or a [WFS](https://en.wikipedia.org/wiki/Web_Feature_Service) service.
 * The **base image** (aerial photography or satellite imagery) covering the extent of the administrative unit (given the extent).
 [WMS](https://en.wikipedia.org/wiki/Web_Map_Service) services work really well for this as they allow to retrieve images of arbitrary extent and size.
-* The **text** that should go along with the image in the tweet.
+* The **text** that should go along with the image in the post.
 Generally the name of the unit, plus some higher level unit for reference.
-* A method that defines the **id** of the next unit that should be tweeted.
+* A method that defines the **id** of the next unit that should be posted.
-* Optionally, the **latitude and longitude** that should be added to the tweet.
+* Optionally, the **latitude and longitude** that should be added to the post.

 Once you've implemented your profile class you can register using the `munibot_profiles` entry point in your package `setup.py` file: